Sharing These 11 Tiny Secrets Makes People Unintentionally Charming

 wavebreakmedia | Shutterstock

-Another thing truly charming people almost never reveal about themselves is their own private struggles.
-They keep their battles close to their chest, because they don't want to appear as though they're having a hard time.
+Another tiny secret charming people selectively reveal about themselves are their own private struggles.
+They may be tempted to keep their battles close to their chest, because they don't want to appear as though they're having a hard time, but they know how important vulnerability is to relationships, and that admitting personal struggles will likely draw high-quality people closer.

 Part of the veneer of being charming is making your success and popularity seem effortless.
-Truly charming people have trouble sharing their hardships with others, even though doing so can strengthen the sense of connection and intimacy between people.
+Truly charming people sharing their hardships with others, which can strengthen the sense of connection and intimacy between people.
+It also helps people find them relatable.

 6. Details of their relationship